arihamlin/Rock-Paper-Scissors-Cheat/README.md

 ```

 ```
-# Start three voters simoutaneously (with account seed 1, 888, and 999 respectively).
+# Start three voters simultaneously (with account seed 1, 888, and 999 respectively).
 # To run the voters in sync, we use 'xargs' to run them at once
 $ . ./venv/bin/activate
 $ echo -en "1\n888\n999" | xargs -L1 -P 3 python voters/voter.py 127.0.0.1 10000